Home Stories Fathers learn to be better parents and partners

 Mario Méndez Pérez participates in a school for parents run by the Proyecto Salud y Nutrición in Heuheutenango.
 Photo by Juana Gomez Pablo, PSN

-The schools for parents are run by PSN—Health and Nutrition Project, which is funded by the U.S. Agency for International Development and led by Jhpiego in partnership with the Institute of Nutrition of Central America and Panama and the Association of Community Health Services.
+The schools for parents are run by the U.S. Agency for International Development (USAID) Health and Nutrition Project, which is implemented by Jhpiego in partnership with the Institute of Nutrition of Central America and Panama and the Association of Community Health Services.
 PSN works in the Western Highlands of Guatemala to improve the health and nutrition of women and children by transforming gender norms and removing gender barriers to increase their access to nutrition and health services, including family planning.

 The sessions are based on Programa Pfor padre, the Spanish word for father—a manual for “engaging men in fatherhood, care giving, and maternal and child health.”